 Seoraksan National Park is for us the most beautiful park in South Korea.
-And we must not be the only one to think so… Located in the northeast of the country, near the city of Sokcho, this is clearly a must-see in your to do list in Korea.
+And we must not be the only ones to think so… Located in the northeast of the country, near the city of Sokcho, this is clearly a must-see on your to-do list in Korea.
 Seoraksan is the highest massif in the Taebaek Mountains.

 84. Visit Woljeongsa Temple